geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 ##### **Geohot** [[00:43:18](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=2598)]
 Cool, and I would even merge that.
-If you can fix Lama to have the same speed but not use those realizes and use kernelize, I would merge that.
+If you can fix LLaMA to have the same speed but not use those realizes and use kernelize, I would merge that.

 ##### **Hooved** [[00:43:25](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=2605)]
 All right, I think that'll be my highest priority.